 Use ODBC Destination to set the Batch size for the connection in the Connection Manager tab.
 You can set the size to be up to 10,000.

 If the load fails, the entire batch will be lost, and you will have to start that load over again.

 Set the Transaction Size to match the total number of rows that are expected to be loaded in the load cycle.

 Your transaction size can be quite large—even spanning a million rows.
-However, too many small batches can leave the cluster in a rough state.
+However, too many small batches can lead to degraded performance.
 This is because each batch acts as a separate transaction and creates a separate commit.
-Too many of these will slow down our system since each transaction creates a “data version” in our system.
+Too many of these will slow down our system since each transaction creates a new “data version”.
 In Pentaho, the transaction size setting is called Commit Size.

 - Set the Transaction Option attribute of the Data Flow Task to Supported.